Estimating A to Z / Certified Estimating Professional (CEP) Review Seminar

 $1150 member / $1300 non-member

 NOTE: Fee includes hot breakfast, lunch (for the full day), and morning and afternoon refreshment breaks each day.
-Add $100 each for late (after May 15) and onsite registration.
+Add $100 each for late (after the early-bird deadline and onsite) registration.
 Seminar is subject to cancellation and full refund if minimum enrollment is not met by the early registration deadline.

 Instructor: Doug Leo, CCP CEP FAACE Hon.
 Life

 Mr. Leo is Director of Estimating at VMS, Inc., Chair of AACE Value Engineering and Constructability Subcommittee, previous Chair of AACE Estimating Subcommittee, and Past-President of AACE International.
 He has over 30 years total cost management, professional estimating, project management and consulting experience in the engineering and construction industries.